rstudio/helm/examples/auto-scaling/README.md

         json: "false"
         name: evict-annotation
     ```
+## Autoscaler

-The ['values.yaml'](../auto-scaling/autoscaler/values.yaml) in the autoscaler folder outlines the configuration required for the cluster autoscaler.
+The [values.yaml](../auto-scaling/autoscaler/values.yaml) in the autoscaler folder outlines the configuration required for the cluster autoscaler.
 This is a comoponent that automatically adjusts the size of a Kubernetes Cluster so that all pods have a place to run.
 We have provided a sample configuration for AWS EKS clusters.
 For more details see the [Kubernetes Autoscaler Repo](https://github.com/kubernetes/autoscaler).